Double bubble plumbings and two-curve flops: Introduction

 \begin{Corollary}[\ref{Koszul main text}] When $k=1$ and $\bK=\bC$, or when $k>2$ is prime and $\mathrm{char}\,\bK=k$, then there is an equivalence of categories $\scrW(W_k;\bK) \simeq \Db(\coh Y_k)/\langle \scrO_{Y_k}\rangle$. \end{Corollary}

 Both Theorem \ref{thm:main} and Corollary~\ref{cor:wrap} can be seen as a direct if \emph{ad hoc} instance of mirror symmetry.
-There are SYZ-type prescriptions for constructing mirrors of conic fibrations \cite{AAK}: when applied to the $X_k$, as explained in Remark \ref{Rmk:SYZ}, these yield rather singular spaces to which the plumbings $W_k$ are fair approximations.
+There are SYZ-type prescriptions for constructing mirrors of conic fibrations \cite{AAK}: as explained in Remark \ref{Rmk:SYZ}, these yield rather singular spaces to which the plumbings $W_k$ are fair approximations.

 Our attention then shifts to classifying fat-spherical objects in $\scrC_k$, over any field.
 It should be compared with \cite{Ishii-Uehara}, which discusses two-dimensional $A_k$-Milnor fibres, and \cite{Abouzaid-Smith_plumbing}, which discusses the case of the $A_2$-Milnor fibre in any dimension.
+In what follows, we set $\scrS_1=\scrO_{\Curve_1}(-1)$ and $\scrS_2=\scrO_{\Curve_2}(-1)$.